 - 2 cups cooked quinoa

-- 3 ounces crumbled goat cheese
+- 4 ounces crumbled goat cheese

-- ½ teaspoon salt
+- 1 teaspoon kosher salt

-- ½ teaspoon fresh-cracked black pepper
+- 1/2 teaspoon black pepper

-- 2 tablespoons grated Parmesan cheese
+- 1/4 cup grated parmesan cheese

 - Preheat the oven to 350° F. Lightly grease a rimmed baking dish large enough to hold all of the tomatoes.
 Cut the top off of the tomatoes and gently scoop out and discard the pulp and seeds.
 Arrange the tomatoes, cut-side up in the baking dish.

 - Bake until the tomatoes begin to soften and the quinoa filling turns golden brown, 15-20 minutes.
-Sprinkle the parmesan cheese evenly over the tomatoes and bake until the cheese melts, an additional 4-5 minutes.

 - Sprinkle the cheese evenly over the tomatoes and continue baking until the cheese turns golden, an additional 5 minutes.

 Nutrition information is automatically calculated, so should only be used as an approximation.